inferouss/css-typing-effect/README.md

 # CSS Typing Effect

-A repo for CSS Typing Effect
+A repo for CSS Typing Effect, or for use in Portfolios